LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 mvn clean verify
 ```

-This command generates a report in the `target/jmeter/results/`.
+This command generates a report in the `target/jmeter/results/` in
+each microservice directory.

-## RestAPI-json
+## Product-service-json microservice

-This project is a simple REST API.
-The API is implemented using Spring
+This microservice is a simple REST API.
+The API is implemented using
-Boot and uses JSON for serialization.
-The API has three endpoints: `/products`,
+Spring Boot and uses JSON for serialization.
+The API has three endpoints:
-`/products/{id}`, and `/products/{id}`.
-You can use these endpoints
+`/products`, `/products/{id}`, and `/products/{id}`.
+You can use these
-respectively to create, read, and delete `Product`.
+endpoints respectively to create, read, and delete `Product`.

-## RestAPI-protobuf
+## Product-service-protobuf microservice

 ### DEPENDENCIES

-The project, to implement protobuf, uses the following dependencies:
+The microservice, to implement protobuf, uses the following dependencies:

 ```pomo.xml
 <dependency>